coin8086/activerecord-bulkwrite/README.md

 The upsert function depends on PostgreSQL 9.5's upsert.
 See here for more: https://www.postgresql.org/docs/9.5/static/sql-insert.html#SQL-ON-CONFLICT

 # Compatible Rails Versions and Test
-It's tested against ActiveRecord 4.2, but should work on 4.x as well as 5.
-See the gist for a test example: https://gist.github.com/coin8086/a66c5f1a706b3981d1bdbe2cb7ff154d.
+It's tested against ActiveRecord 4.2, but should also work on 4.x as well as 5.